seandstewart/bardly/pending/roman/coriolanus/11-player.md

 / O, let me clip ye
 In arms as sound as when I woo'd, in heart
 As merry as when our nuptial day was done,
-And tapers burn'd to bedward!
+And tapers burn'd to bedward! /

 **COMINIUS**
+/ Flower of warriors,
 How is it with Titus Lartius?

 **MARCIUS**